 St Olaf Demographics & Diversity

 A college's ethnic diversity is indicated by the student body's equal inclusion of students from different backgrounds .
 Students at St Olaf are mostly White with a small Foreign Resident population.
 The school has low racial diversity.
 25% percent of students are minorities or students of color.
+The ethnic breakdown is detailed in the following table.

 |Race||Percent of Students|